 THE BEST Jalapeño Cheddar Cornbread which can be formed as a cake or as muffins.
 This cornbread has a rich, savory flavor with a touch of sweetness.
-For this recipe, I use fine ground polenta instead of cornmeal for a better texture, sharp cheddar, and chili brown butter for a deeper flavor.
-Serve this cornbread with a drizzle of honey glaze, a sprinkle of smoked paprika sea salt, and a schmear of chili brown butter for a scrumptious toasty/nutty flavor.
+For this recipe, I use fine ground polenta instead of cornmeal for a better texture, sharp cheddar, chili flakes and brown butter for a deeper flavor.
+Serve this cornbread with a drizzle of honey glaze, a sprinkle of smoked paprika sea salt, and a schmear of brown butter for a scrumptious toasty/nutty flavor.

 Hello my friends.
 This week's recipe is very special for us because we discovered this Brown Butter Jalapeño Cheddar Cornbread in one of our favorite restaurants in Miami.
 It was also the same venue where we celebrated our wedding in 2015.
 We started going to the Rusty Pelican Restaurant for their Sunday brunch long before we were planning our wedding.
 One of the reasons we kept going there is for their famous Jalapeño Cheddar Cornbread with honey glaze & chili salt.